Inuit kinship: Usage

-The Inuit system is common among the world's kinship systems and is at present used in most Western societies (such as those of modern-day Europe or North America).
+The Inuit system is common among the world's kinship systems and is at present used in most Western societies (such as those of modern-day Europe or North America) as well as modern East Asian societies.
 In addition, it is found among a small number of food-foraging peoples such as the ǃKung tribe of Africa and the Inuit (Inuit-Yupik) for whom it is named.

 The system is widely used in non-unilineal societies, where the dominant relatives are the immediate family.
 In most Western societies, the nuclear family represents an independent social and economic group, which has caused the emphasis on the immediate kinship.
 The tendency of families in Western societies to live apart also reinforces this.

 Terminology

 The term Eskimo is considered pejorative in Canada, and has been replaced there by the term Inuit.
 The former remains in use in Alaska, though less so than in past decades, because the term includes both Inuit and non-Inuit Native Alaskans.
 In Canada, the term Inuit kinship is therefore widely used instead of Eskimo kinship.